carpentries/instructor-training/_episodes/08-motivation.md

     more if you are frank about the limitations of your knowledge, and will be more likely to ask questions and seek help.
-*   Use the J word ("just") or other demotivating words we talked about in a [previous lesson]({{ page.root }}/04-expertise.md) These signal to the learner that the instructor thinks their problem is trivial and by extension that they therefore must be stupid for not being able to figure it out.
+*   Use the J word ("just") or other demotivating words we talked about in a [previous lesson]({{ page.root }}/03-expertise/).
+These signal to the learner that the instructor thinks their problem is trivial and by extension that they therefore must be stupid for not being able to figure it out.
 *  Feign surprise.
-Saying things like "I can't believe you don't know X" or "you've never heard of Y?" signals to the learner that they do not have some required pre-knowledge of the material you are teaching, that they are in the wrong place, and it may prevent them from asking questions in the future.
-(This idea is due to the Recurse Center's [Social Rules][recurse-social-rules]).
+Saying things like "I can't believe you don't know X" or "You've never heard of Y?" signals to the learner that they do not have some required pre-knowledge of the material you are teaching, that they don't belong at the workshop, and it may prevent them from asking questions in the future.
+(For more on this see the Recurse Center's [Social Rules][recurse-social-rules]).

 It can be difficult to avoid these demotivators entirely.
-Some people are so used to making fun of Windows-users with their friends, or talking about how terrible Excel that they initially fail to realize they're doing it while teaching.
+Some people are so used to making fun of Windows-users with their friends, or talking about how terrible Excel is that they initially fail to realize they're doing it while teaching.
 Teaching yourself to avoid these types of comments takes practice, but is well worth the effort.
 No one likes to be made fun of, and talking badly about people who use GUIs, or who aren't